 According to the Oman government, any apps or websites that encrypt user data are illegal.
 Or those websites which use SSL are illegal to use within the country.
 This means the citizens of Oman have access to a limited number of websites, as most of the world uses SSL.
 Hence, anyone using VPN services in Oman must face legal action for breaking law and order.

-The fate of VPN Services In the Rest of the Countries:
+The Fate of VPN Services In the Rest of the Countries:

 Apart from a few countries in the world, other countries don't have much to say about the legality of VPNs and have allowed their population to benefit from VPN services.